Flagstaff National Monuments

 Sunset Crater Volcano, Where Dark Skies Come Out to Play

 If the stars should appear one night in a thousand years, how would men believe and adore; and preserve for many generations the remembrance of the city of God which had been shown!
 But every night come out these envoys of beauty, and light the universe with their admonishing smile.

 - Ralph Waldo Emerson

-Join us this summer for our 4th year of celebrating incredible dark skies and inspiring starscapes at Sunset Crater Volcano National Monument.
-Whether you are an experienced stargazer, an amateur, or you have never looked through a telescope, our incredible volunteer astronomers and park rangers will be on hand to help you get the most out of the night skies.
+Join us next summer to celebrate the incredible dark skies and inspiring starscapes at Sunset Crater Volcano National Monument.
+Whether you are an experienced stargazer, an amateur, or you have never looked through a telescope, our volunteer astronomers and park rangers will be on hand to help you get the most out of the night skies.

 Can you imagine a world without stars?
 Perhaps you don't have to imagine; dark night skies are a vanishing resource in many parts of the country.
 You can learn more about protecting our night skies here.